Teaching Preschoolers the Alphabet

 If you would like to order one, just click on the image.
 You can order it large on a canvas or much smaller as a print.
 Designed with bold, bright colorful alphabet letters .
 Inspired by good thoughts for everyone.

 Why play is a good idea for small children?

 Recognizing letters can be taught by distinguishing shapes and seeing the distinct features that make an M an M or an S an S. Singing the ABC song is a great way to start out with a preschooler.
 People love music and stories; babies and children love music and stories!
 Nursery Rhymes can be sung or read and become quite enjoyable.
 Pointing out different letters in the environment can also be a starting point for your preschool child.
 Letters and numbers are everywhere.
 Casually point out letters and numbers when they happen to be in view.
 Instruction on letters of the alphabet is "clearly important because one of the beginning reader's biggest responsibilities is to figure out how our alphabetic language works" (Cunningham & Allington).
 Most likely, your child is already talking so they are intuitive to our language.
 They know how to tell you things or ask for things.
-They know stories have a beginning, middle and end because they are living those stories right along beside you.
+They know stories have a beginning, middle, and end because they live stories beside you.
 They know how to evaluate and make inferences (which are higher comprehension skills in reading).
-Your 2 year old is able to make an inference if Mommy or Daddy is happy or sad by facial expressions or viewing actions.
-So start the journey with your child down alphabet lane.... be on the look out for letters, numbers and fun as you go.
+Your 2-year-old can infer if Mommy or Daddy is happy or sad by facial expressions or viewing actions.
+So start the journey with your child down alphabet lane.... be on the lookout for letters, numbers, and fun as you go.
 The joy is in the journey!